aanand01762/file-store/README.md

 ```

 # How to run the application inside kubernetes cluster
-* Update  the hostPath field in the deployment.yaml to mount the the host
+* Update  the hostPath field in the deployment.yaml(inside server folder) to mount the the host
 ```
     hostPath:
           path: <host path>